Olex2/help/gui/EN/tools/chemical_tools.md

 ## List R/S designations of chiral carbons
 Clicking this button prints a list of all the chiral carbons in the asymmetric unit along with the R/S configuration of each.
 The equivalent line command is '<c>rsa</c>'.

+# Geometry Index
+Four 4-coordinate and 5-coordindate geometries, this will calculate the **Geometry Index** URL[https://en.wikipedia.org/wiki/Geometry_index,WIKIPEDIA].
+The procedure and relevant citations can be found in the linked Wikipedia article

+## 4-coordinate
+A parameter &tau; is calculated from the bond angles, and this parameter is a measure whether the geometry around the selected central atom is square planar (&tau; = 0) or tetrahedral (&tau; = 1).
+An additional parameter &tau;' is also calculated, which will always be less or equal to &tau;, so the deviation from ideal tetrahedral geometry is more visible.

+## 5-coordinate
+A parameter &tau;5 is calculated from the bond angles, and this parameter is a measure whether the geometry around the selected central atom is square pyramidal (&tau;5 = 0) or trigonal bipyramidal (&tau; = 1).